gitlabhq/gitlabhq/doc/integration/vault.md

    Now that Vault has a GitLab application ID and secret, it needs to know the [**Redirect URIs**](https://www.vaultproject.io/docs/auth/jwt#redirect-uris) and scopes given to GitLab during the application creation process.
 The redirect URIs need to match where your Vault instance is running.
 The `oidc_scopes` field needs to include the `openid`.
 Similarly to the previous step, replace `your_application_id` with the generated application ID from GitLab:

    This configuration is saved under the name of the role you are creating.
 In this case, we are creating a `demo` role.
-Later, we'll show how you can access this role through the Vault CLI.
+Later, we show how you can access this role through the Vault CLI.

    ```shell
    vault write auth/oidc/role/demo \